 How does the claim system work?

-Under the terms of the Scheme applications for compensation should be made as soon as possible and must be made in writing within 3 months from the date of the incident causing the injury.
-However, the Tribunal can in exceptional circumstances accept late applications up to a maximum of 2 years following the incident.
+Applications for compensation should be made as soon as possible and must be made in writing within 3 months from the date of the incident causing the injury.
+However, the Tribunal can accept late applications up to a maximum of 2 years following the incident in exceptional circumstances.